chehrona/tajikheritage_frontend/README.md

 ![Tajik Heritage Banner](./public/banner.png)

 **thetajikheritage.com** is a dedicated platform showcasing the rich culture, traditions, and heritage of Tajikistan.
-The second version of the website introduces new features and a modernized technology stack to enhance user experience and accommodate expanding content.

 ## 🔸 Version 1